YinghuiXing/YinghuiXing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an associate professor of School of Computer Science, NWPU.
+I am currently a tenured associate professor of School of Computer Science, NWPU.

 My research interest includes pansharpening, multi-source image fusion and detection, image enhancement and infrared target detection.
 I have published more than 30 papers at the top international journal and conference.